 - Flashcards to help with the memorization of critical equations and other material.

 - Video lessons, online courses and live seminars, taught by leading actuarial science educators that explain the entire syllabus material and include exam questions and solutions.
-ACTEX Learning offers review courses for P, FM, MFE and C.
+ACTEX Learning offers review courses for P & FM.

 - Practice tests that seek to replicate what you’ll face during a real exam with detailed solutions provided.

-- Many other specialty products such as the Calculus Review guide designed specifically to prepare actuarial students for SOA Exam P / CAS Exam 1.
+- Many other specialty products such as the Calculus Review guide designed specifically to prepare actuarial students for SOA Exam P.

 Obtain the right study materials